umwics/wics-site-2023/README.md

 Now feel free to make changes to the site!
 Now to preview changes to the site.

-### Wics Next.js testing

-Now that you've made some changes, you probably want to see what they look like.

 ### Install it and run: